Yordd13/My_SoftUni_path/README.md

 # My_SoftUni_path
-All my problems while studying in SoftUni.
+All my exercises while studying in SoftUni.